Published by Dan Cunning on May 29, 2014

 @pageviews = struct.pageviews.to_i

-@user_id = struct.custom_var_value1.to_i if struct.custom_var_name1 == 'User'
+@user_id = struct.custom_var_value1.to_i if struct.custom_var_name1 == "User"

-@user_id = nil if @user_id == 0
+@user_id = nil if @user_id.zero?

 end